andyc6074/apcsa-freedom-project/tool/learning-log.md

 * if you to snap to a grid, you go to edit and click snapsetting, and it will open a menu, if you put 2,2,2 in the first two boxes, the object will snap to every two grid spaces.
 * speed build up, so when changing the direction you will need to build up enough for to first do so.
 * add fog to remove player visibility. (increase suspense and general attention)
+* looking into Blender and how to sculpt using Blender.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc